How to change spark plugs

 Copper/nickel spark plugs

 Many spark plugs contain copper or nickel in their centre because these are excellent metals for conducting electricity.
-However, the lifespan of these spark plugs is relatively short compared to some others that are available.
+However, the lifespan of these spark plugs is relatively short compared to others.

 Single platinum spark plugs

-Platinum-tipped spark plugs are slightly more pricey than some of their counterparts, but they have a much longer lifespan.
-Platinum doesn't erode in the same way that nickel does so it is well-suited to modern car engines.
+Platinum-tipped spark plugs are slightly more pricey than some of their counterparts but have a much longer lifespan.
+Platinum doesn't erode in the same way that nickel does, so it is well-suited to modern car engines.

 Double platinum spark plugs

-These spark plugs certainly aren't budget friendly, but they do offer enhanced performance - even more so than single platinum spark plugs.
+These spark plugs aren't budget-friendly, but they offer enhanced performance - even more so than single platinum spark plugs.

 Iridium spark plugs